-There is a discussion at least once a week in this course.
+There are three discussions in this course.
 The class discussion is designed to help you keep up with the videos/readings and apply your learning.
 The first discussion is primarily reflective and does not require citations; however, if there are factual rather than reflective statements, citations should be included.
 There will be deductions for factual statements that do not include citations.
 Additional discussions are based on the readings for the week as well as your own research or independent reading.
 Please prepare at least 1-2 solid paragraphs (read: 7-8 complete sentences reflective of graduate level work) for each post and respond to at least two peers with at least 3-5 sentences each.
 Please use APA (7th edition) style when preparing your written work.
 All initial discussions posts should include reference to at least 2 recent (2017 or newer) peer-reviewed academic journal articles and with at least one (1) peer reviewed citation in each response.
 This means your textbooks are not counted as one of the 2 required sources.
 Yet, you should list them in your references if they are utilized.
 Posts that do not contain the required peer-reviewed citations will receive no grade (zero points).

-- Discussion 1: Introduction and Reflection is due the first week of classes - Discussion 2 is about Spirituality and is due as scheduled. - Discussion 3 is a Case Study and is due as scheduled.
+- Discussion 1: Introduction and Reflection is due as scheduled. - Discussion 2 is about Spirituality and is due as scheduled. - Discussion 3 is a Case Study and is due as scheduled.